 Get a little creative with ground beef and savoy cabbage and spend some time making these attractive little parcels.
 I used the full yield of the Roasted Tomato Sauce recipe for this dish, so be sure to have that prepped and ready before beginning.
 (You could, alternatively use 500g / 18oz of passata, but I want to encourage you to make your own sauces so you know exactly what has gone into them.)
 One serving = 2 parcels (as pictured) so this recipe will happily feed a family of 4.

 This recipe uses a beautiful, fresh (not cured) shank which you can get from your local butcher.
 (Be sure to ask him to score the fat for you.)
 I slow-cooked it in a casserole (covered with a well-fitting lid) in the oven, along with onions, garlic and stock.
 Afterwards, I made a gravy from the cooked down onions and juices, and cranked the heat up in the oven to puff that skin up for that all-glorious crackling.
 A 1kg /2.2lb / 35oz shank will sufficiently feed 4 people and should be enjoyed with my Keto Creamy Cauliflower Mash, so that the accompanying mustard gravy – which really makes the dish sing – can be mopped up.
 Be sure to check out the Side Dishes option on the site and choose your favourite one to enjoy alongside it.
-The 11g carbs per serving includes only the pork and gravy on this recipe, so while this may seem quite hefty to you, why not save this Sunday roast to break your fast if you are intermittent fasting (IF).

 Backpacking around Vietnam with Funnyman in 2010 was one of our best holidays ever!
-I recall having phở (pronounced “fuh” – not “foo” or “foh”) for the first time in Hanoi – and I was blown away!
+I recall having pho bo (pronounced “fuh” – not “foo” or “foh”) for the first time in Hanoi – and I was blown away!
 I happily slurped it down numerous times as we travelled from north-to-south over those 3 weeks!
-Now, almost 10 years later, and hardcore into my low-carb lifestyle, I wanted to relive those awesome memories so I created a quick 15-minute phở which may not be like granny’s authentic bowl of phở on the Hanoi street corner, but its damn close!
-I used the (konjac / shirataki) ‘noodles‘ from the UK company Eat Water’s range to make it low-carb friendly.
-You will love it!
-Let me know how you get on..
+Now, many years later and hardcore into my low-carb lifestyle, I wanted to relive those awesome memories.
+I created a quick 15-minute low carb pho bo using the (konjac / shirataki) ‘noodles‘ from the UK company Eat Water’s range to make it low-carb friendly.
+I LOVE THIS.